Sense & Sensitivity

-"Sense & Sensitivity" is episode 6 of season 1 in the television show Angel.
+"Sense & Sensitivity" is the 6th episode of the first season of the American television series Angel.
 Written by Tim Minear and directed by James A. Contner, it was originally broadcast on November 9, 1999 on the WB network.
 In this episode, Kate arrests mobster and murder suspect, Little Tony Papazian, whose Wolfram & Hart lawyer coerces Kate's department into attending sensitivity training.
 This causes the entire precinct to become emotionally unglued, allowing Papazian and the other inmates to escape from their cells.
 When Little Tony attempts to kill Kate, Angel – also rendered overly sensitive by the curse – comes to her rescue.

 Plot

 Detective Kate Lockley struggles unsuccessfully to locate mob boss Anthony Papazian, also known as "Little Tony."
 She goes to Angel Investigations and offers Angel the job of finding Little Tony.
 He agrees, and she instructs him to withdraw to safety after he calls her with Little Tony's location because she doesn't want to get him killed.

 Kate’s father, Trevor Lockley, comes to the police station.
 This is a surprise to Kate, but her father didn't intend to see her there.
 Both clearly uncomfortable, she tells him she'll say a few words at his retirement party his friends are throwing at The Blue Bar in a few days.
 Angel's phone call interrupts their conversation; he has located Little Tony on a pier in San Pedro.
 Though Kate told him to get out of there, Angel sees a yacht coming to pick up Little Tony and takes matters into his own hands.
 He pretends to be a tourist who thinks the boat is going to Catalina, then takes out Little Tony's two goons just in time for the police to arrive and catch Little Tony before he takes off.
 Kate lectures Angel for not leaving when she told him to, even though Papazian was getting away.

 Papazian's Wolfram & Hart lawyer, Lee Mercer, comes to the station and petitions to have Little Tony transferred to another facility, claiming that his client was mistreated and abused by the police and by an "as yet unnamed assailant" possibly working with Kate.
 Meanwhile, at Angel Investigations, Cordelia congratulates Angel on completing such a straightforward job, but Angel thinks Little Tony is planning something.
 Doyle reports that Angel's intuition for evil is spot on: Little Tony "is" planning something.

 Kate heads to The Blue Bar after work, where a number of fellow officers and even her father congratulate her on finally apprehending Little Tony.
 Not long after, her co-worker Harlan comes by their table to show her a memo about a mandatory "sensitivity training" seminar that they are all required to attend because of the way she treated Little Tony.
 The next day at the station, the seminar begins.
 Allen Lloyd meets with Lee Mercer and reports their plan will yield results after just one more session.